Popular music in Yugoslavia: 2000s

-After the end of the conflicts and especially later, after the departure of the nationalist leaders such as Slobodan Milošević and Franjo Tuđman, the former Yugoslav nations started to normalise their relations.
+After the end of the conflicts and especially later, after the departure of leaders such as Slobodan Milošević and Franjo Tuđman, the former Yugoslav nations started to normalise their relations.
 Thus their music scenes could freely restore their former cooperation.
 Many of the former pop and rock stars re-emerged and toured the former Yugoslav countries: Bijelo Dugme, Leb i Sol, Crvena Jabuka, Plavi Orkestar, Massimo Savić (formerly of Dorian Gray) and Boris Novković (formerly of the group Boris i Noćna Straža), while Anja Rupel, formerly of Videosex, recorded a duet with Toše Proeski, a young Macedonian pop singer who became respected in all the former Yugoslav countries.

 Following the reconciliation of Serbia and Croatia, the aforementioned Croatian musician Jura Stublić held three sold-out concerts in Belgrade in 2003.
 Asked by the media about "E, moj druže Zagrebački" case, Bora Đorđević replied that "it was just a joke".
 He also expressed approbation for Stublić's comeback to Belgrade after so many years.
 On the other hand, Bajaga and Đorđe Balašević had respectively made numerous concert appearances in Croatia and Bosnia.

 In 2003 Igor Mirković from Croatia made the rockumentary Sretno dijete (Happy Child) named after a song by Prljavo Kazalište.
 The movie covers the early Yugoslav punk rock and new wave scenes featuring eminent artists from Zagreb, Ljubljana and Belgrade.